Mathematical Sciences - Bachelor of Science

 3 Credits Weekly (3-3-0)

 This course introduces various technologies in web programming.
-It requires students to work both individually and collaboratively to design and develop interactive web-based applications.
-Students learn both client- and server-side programming, database programming, and basic security concepts and testing.
+It requires students to work individually and collaboratively to design and develop interactive web-based applications.
+Students learn both client- and server-side programming, database programming, and basic security concepts, testing and deployment.

 Prerequisites: Minimum grade of C- in CMPT 291 and CMPT 305.